Job Prospects... At a glance

 *Growth projections are for the specific category “Truck Drivers”

-The number of employed truck drivers has declined slightly in recent years, but is projected to grow by 1.6% per year up to 2020 before slowing to 0.5% out to 2025.
+The number of employed truck drivers has declined slightly in recent years, but is projected to grow by 1.5% per year up to 2021 before slowing to a fall of 0.1% out to 2026.

 With fewer young people going into this occupation, the average age of drivers has increased in recent years.
 This may mean more opportunities for new drivers as older ones retire.
 There are many opportunities available to young people with an interest in road transport, logistics and heavy-vehicle mechanics.